Mongolia Safety Guide

 Women Travelers

-• Sit next to families on overnight trains; avoid empty carriages.
+• Sit next to families on overnight buses.
+Drivers then keep an eye on lone foreign women.

 LGBTQ+ Travelers